discourse/logster/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'redis'
-    gem 'logster', github: 'SamSaffron/logster'
+    gem 'logster'

 And then execute:

     $ bundle

+Logster will wire up `/logs` path in your Rails app in **development** mode only.
+Production mode is being worked on.

 ## Usage